Skip to main content

 Refer to the Revenue and Conversion Data in Botify article to learn more about the ROI use case with Google Analytics and Botify.

-The data Botify retrieves from GA is shown below with the equivalent names in GA4 and UA.
+The data Botify retrieves from GA is shown below.
 Use the Botify field names in the visits.dip and conversions.dip collections to pull data from the BQL API.

-The Google Analytics fields retrieved when you integrate your GA data with Botify are shown below with the corresponding GA and UA field names.
+The Google Analytics fields retrieved when you integrate your GA data with Botify are shown below.

 Botify API Field Name